This post may contain affiliate links. Read our disclosure policy.

-Apply a thin layer of crumb coat icing to the entire surface of the cake, scraping away any excess with an offset spatula or bench scraper to create a spackle-like coating.
-Refrigerate until hard, about 15 to 20 minutes.
+- Apply a thin layer of crumb coat icing to the entire surface of the cake, scraping away any excess with an offset spatula or bench scraper to create a spackle-like coating.
+Refrigerate until solid, about 15 to 20 minutes.

-Spread the remaining frosting in an even layer all over the cake.
-Refrigerate while you make the chocolate drip.
+- Spread the remaining frosting in an even layer all over the cake.
+Refrigerate to solidify again while you make the chocolate drip.

 Make chocolate drip:

-Place the chopped chocolate in a heatproof bowl.
-Bring the heavy cream to a simmer then immediately remove from heat and pour over chocolate.
+- Place the chopped chocolate in a heatproof bowl.
+Bring the heavy cream to a simmer, then immediately remove from heat and pour over the chocolate.
 You can also do this in the microwave.
 Cover for a few minutes then stir until smooth.

-Allow to cool until it has thickened but is still pourable, about 10 minutes.
+- Allow to cool until ganache has thickened but is still pourable, about 10 minutes.
 Don’t place ganache in the fridge to cool.
-Test the consistency of the drip by pouring down the side of a glass.
+Test the consistency of the drip by pouring a little down the side of a glass.
 If it’s too thick, microwave for 5 to 10 seconds.
 If it’s too thin, allow to continue to cool.
 Spread the drip all over the top of the cake and allow it to drip down the sides.

-Allow to set slightly before garnishing with the peanut butter cups, if using.
+- Allow to set slightly before garnishing with the peanut butter cups, if desired.